simplecrawler/simplecrawler/README.md

     * `contentLength` - The length (in bytes) of the returned content.
     Calculated based on the `content-length` header.
     * `contentType` - The MIME type of the content.
     * `code` - The HTTP status code returned for the request.
+Note that this code is `600` if an error occurred in the client and a fetch operation could not take place successfully.
     * `headers` - An object containing the header information returned by the server.
 This is the object node returns as part of the `response` object.
     * `actualDataSize` - The length (in bytes) of the returned content.